edge-studio-technology/edge-studio-manifests/README.md

 # Integritas Manifests

 Private distribution repo for Edge Studio's signed update manifests and channel install artifacts.
-This repo has no code of its own — it's a pull target that `edge-studio`'s CI writes to and that VPS hosts serve over HTTPS.
+This repo has no code of its own - it's a pull target that `edge-studio`'s CI writes to and that VPS hosts serve over HTTPS.

 ## Why this repo exists

-`update-agent` (in `edge-studio`) fetches a signed manifest from a `MANIFEST_URL` to know which digest-pinned images to deploy.
+`update-agent` (in `edge-studio`) fetches a signed manifest from a `MANIFEST_URL` to know which digest-pinned images and host runtime bundle to deploy.
 The VPS hosts serving that URL are firewalled on SSH, so CI can't push directly.
 Instead, `edge-studio`'s `release.yml` pushes here over HTTPS (GitHub App token, no deploy key), and each VPS runs a cron job that pulls this repo and serves it via nginx.
-Signature verification happens in `update-agent`, not in transport — this repo and the pull step are not part of the trust boundary, only the delivery path.
+Signature verification happens in `update-agent`, not in transport - this repo and the pull step are not part of the trust boundary, only the delivery path.

 See `docs/plans/manifest-deploy-pull-model.md` and `docs/adr/0007-release-channels-and-compose-generation.md` in `edge-studio` for the full design rationale.